 The archival collections of the Botany Libraries are open without fee to all adult researchers regardless of academic affiliation.
 Researchers may consult materials from the archives only by advance appointment.
 To make an appointment please contact firstname.lastname@example.org.
 Please allow one week for the processing of requests.

 Once an appointment is confirmed materials must be requested using HOLLIS Special Request.
-Instructions are available for creating an account, placing a request, ordering reproductions, and saving lists of materials in which you are interested.
+Visit the HOLLIS Special Request instructions for information on creating an account, placing a request, ordering reproductions, and saving lists of materials in which you are interested.

 Researchers can also add items to their HOLLIS Special Request account directly from Harvard’s finding aid portal HOLLIS for Archival Discovery.
-Instructions are available here.
+Learn more about requesting items from HOLLIS for Archival Discovery.
 If you do not already have a HOLLIS Special Request account, you will be prompted to create one upon submitting your requests from the finding aid.

 In addition to our General Policies, please be advised of the following when using archival material: